SoraEagle/phase-1-project/README.md

 <!-- ## Description -->
-phase-1-project is a project to create a website that, using a search form and the TheCocktailDB API, create a table made of the search results.
+phase-1-project is a project to create a website that, using a search form and the TheCocktailDB API, creates a table made of the search results.

 ## Features
 A search form (a text field and a Search button)